 - In places of faith and worship

-Face masks are not compulsory when casually passing other people.
+Face masks are not compulsory when briefly passing other people.

 Both disposable (single use) and textile face masks can be used.

-Face masks are not compulsory for children under 12 years, nor for people who, for medical or other reasons cannot use them.
-Children below 2 years must never use face masks.
+Face masks are not compulsory for children under the age of 12, nor for people who, for medical or other reasons, cannot use them.
+Children under the age of two must never use a face mask.

 Swimming pools and baths